OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-22.md

 ## Luke 22:64

 They blindfolded Him and demanded, “Prophesy!
-Who hit you?”
+Who struck you?”

 ## Luke 22:65